github/developer.github.com/content/v3/repos/contents.md

 These API methods let you retrieve the contents of files within a repository as Base64 encoded content.
 See [media types](#custom-media-types) for requesting the raw format or rendered HTML (when supported).

+Note that Base64 encoded content must not contain internal newlines when uploaded.
+However, Base64 encoded content recieved may contain newlines.

 ## Get the README

 This method returns the preferred README for a repository.